adamency/docker-interactive-setup/README.md

 - Pretty prompt: Color and date for better readability of big scrollbacks

 - System update: to not have to do it all yourself each time you start a container.

+- History: Bigger history (10000 lines, should be <1MB even maxxed out) and better handling of history (save history to history file for each command run instead of when leaving the shell) so that e.g. tmux sessions have the full history instead of an empty one.